Amidee89/PizzaMaker/Design.md

 quantity
 randomnessadd seasoning

-extra:
+presentation:
-show only n slices of the pizzapizza box / plate (size, color, texture, stains) steam intensity
+number of slices to slice the pizza in number of slices to show pizza box / plate (size, color, texture, stains) steam intensity